isd-soft/motivision/README.md

 # MotiVision

 This project is made to encourage practicing sports such as volleyball, swimming, push ups, pull ups and so on.
-Here you will find an implementation of Restful API (Server) & libGdx Android (Client) App
+Here you will find an implementation of Restful API (Server) & libGdx Android (Client) App.

 ## Getting Started